Expert medical and surgical care in Thailand

 When Will You See Final Results?

-The fistula takes four to eight weeks to mature for native access, two to three weeks for AV grafts.
+The fistula takes four to eight weeks to mature for native access, usually a few weeks for AV grafts.
 Maturation is confirmed by physical examination (a strong thrill and visible vein enlargement) and duplex ultrasound showing adequate flow and vein diameter.
 Your home dialysis team determines when the fistula is ready for cannulation.

 Risks and Safety of AV Fistula Creation